Explaining Explainability – the podcast on Explainable Artificial Intelligence.

 51m 11s

-In this episode, TRR 318 speakers Professor Katharina Rohlfing from Paderborn University and Professor Philipp Cimiano from Bielefeld University reflect on the highlights, challenges, and surprises of the first funding phase.
-Together with moderator Professor Britta Wrede, they discuss how their perspective on co-construction has evolved over the past four years and share their outlook on the next steps and future directions for TRR 318.
+In this episode, TRR 318 speakers Prof. Katharina Rohlfing from Paderborn University and Prof. Philipp Cimiano from Bielefeld University reflect on the highlights, challenges, and surprises of the first funding phase.
+Together with moderator Prof. Britta Wrede, they discuss how their perspective on co-construction has evolved over the past four years and share their outlook on the next steps and future directions for TRR 318.

 Episode 5